Fragile superconductivity in the presence of weakly disordered charge density waves: More Concerning the Variational solution

 The value of $T_c$ is extracted from the self-consistency equations as the point at which $\mu_\Delta \to 2J_\Delta -2e\kappa_\Delta B$.
 This set of equations are valid so long as there is CDW LRO ($m\neq{0}$) but no SC LRO.

-This extension of the variational approach is necessary to compute the phase boundary ($H_{c2}$ at low $T$) between the phase with only CDW order and the phase with coexisting CDW and SC order shown in Fig. \ref{f2}.
-The phase boundary is identified as the point at which $\mu_\Delta \to 2J_\Delta -2e\kappa_\Delta B$.
+This extension of the variational approach is necessary to compute the phase boundary ($H_{c2}$ at low $T$) between the phase with only CDW order and the phase with coexisting CDW and SC order.
+The phase boundary could be identified as the point at which $\mu_\Delta \to 2J_\Delta -2e\kappa_\Delta B$.
 It typically occurs that near the putative multicritical point, the transition becomes (presumably unphysically) weakly first order.
 Here, phase boundaries must be determined by comparing the variational free energy of the CDW ordered non SC phase with that of the SC non-CDW and the fully disordered phase.

 Another artifact of the variational approach is that it predicts that all transition temperatures vanish for $J_\Delta=J_\phi =0$, i.e. it fails to incorporate the physics of the BKT transitions to phases with quasi-long-range order.
-When comparing our variational results with Monte Carlo result, we choose $J_\Delta=0.4\alpha_\Delta$ and $J_\phi=0.01\alpha_\Delta$.
-The variational phase boundary in Fig. \ref{f2} is normalized such that it matches the correct critical temperature at the smallest magnetic field and the critical field at the lowest temperature.
+When comparing our variational results with Monte Carlo result, we choose $J_\Delta=J_\phi=0.3$.